 We just celebrated Baby A’s 1st birthday, and man did the day fly by!
 With our new little guy on the way in just a few more months, I decided that I wanted to try to DIY as much as possible for this birthday party.
 The one thing I was super nervous about?
-The DIY balloon garland arch!
-I’m so excited to share with you the Absolute Easiest DIY Balloon Garland Arch EVER.
-Seriously!
+Making my own balloon garland!
+If you’re searching for how to make your own balloon garland, this is the post for you.

 I’m basically a kid at heart, and I’m not lying when I say I love balloons.
 I knew for Baby A’s 1st birthday that a balloon arch or two was a necessity, but some of the DIY tutorials out there were a little bit overwhelming.

 I’m so excited I stumbled across the absolute easiest way to create a DIY balloon garland arch.
 I’m not joking: I found out about this product seriously 2 nights before A’s birthday party, and am SO thankful for Amazon Prime!
 I ordered everything we needed for two balloon garlands for UNDER $50!

 Note: Some links may be affiliate links.
 That means I may make a commission if you use my links to purchase, at no extra added cost to you!
 I only recommend products that I personally love and believe in.
 Full disclaimer here.